vaamonde/ubuntu-2404/04-container/06-basic-dockerfile.md

 LABEL version="0.2"
 LABEL description="Segundo projeto do Dockerfile"

-#criando argumentos da imagem padrão do NGINX quando utilizar o comando apt
+#utilizando argumentos da imagem padrão do NGINX quando utilizar o comando apt
 #Documentação do Docker-CE: https://docs.docker.com/reference/dockerfile/#arg
+#ARG (Use build-time variables)
 #Documentação do Debconf: https://manpages.debian.org/jessie/debconf-doc/debconf.7.en.html
 #opção da variável DEBIAN_FRONTEND: noninteractive (This is the anti-frontend.
 It never
 #interacts with you at all, and makes the default answers be used for all questions.)
 ARG DEBIAN_FRONTEND=noninteractive

-#utilizar o comando apt para atualizar a imagem
+#utilizando o comando apt para atualizar a imagem
 #Documentação do Docker-CE: https://docs.docker.com/reference/dockerfile/#run
-#RUM (Execute build commands)
+#RUN (Execute build commands)
 #opção do comando apt-get: update (Resynchronize the package index files from their sources),
 #upgrade (Install the newest versions of all packages currently installed on the system),
 #-y (yes confirmation)